top of page

 • Coffee/ Green Tea

-A standard cup of green tea (250 mL) contains between 100 and 300 mg of total catechins and 50 and 90 mg of caffeine.
-Catechin speeds up metabolism.
-In a study conducted with 109 people in China, it was determined that green tea catechins caused a reduction in visceral fat after 12 weeks despite no change in their diet or activities.
+Both coffee and green tea have immense benefits when it comes to losing weight.
+Green tea, for example, contains between 100 and 300 mg of total catechins and 50 and 90 mg of caffeine per standard cup (250 mL).
+Catechin helps to speed up metabolism, and a study conducted in China with 109 people found that green tea catechins led to a reduction in visceral fat after 12 weeks without any changes in diet or physical activity.

-Coffee and green tea give the body more energy by thermogenesis effect.
-Some studies suggest that this heat burns more calories even at rest, and coffee helps with weight loss if drunk before training.
+Similarly, coffee and green tea produce a thermogenesis effect that provides the body with more energy.
+Some studies have shown that this heat burns more calories even while resting, while coffee can help with weight loss if consumed before training.

-Some studies have stated both coffee and green tea prevent diseases such as diabetes, obesity, and Alzheimer's disease and reduce inflammation.
+Furthermore, research indicates that both coffee and green tea can prevent diseases such as diabetes, obesity, and Alzheimer's disease, as well as reduce inflammation.

 3. Sleep

-If you have experience or suggestions to speed up your metabolism, please feel free to get in touch, I'd love to hear it.
+If you have any insights or suggestions to help speed up your metabolism, please don't hesitate to reach out.
+I'm always interested in hearing your thoughts.

 References 1.
 Metabolism, Cleveland Clinic https://my.clevelandclinic.org/health/body/21893-metabolism